 Bali has a very large dog population (estimated to be over half a million) and has had incidences of rabies in the past.
 Bali vaccinate thousands of dogs yearly, so the chances are that the dogs you may encounter in the street will be rabies-free, but it’s not worth taking the risk.

 Try to avoid street dogs where possible and keep young children away from them.
 Speak to your doctor about whether you (or your children) will need a rabies vaccination at least one month prior to your departure.

 Bali belly, otherwise known as traveller’s diarrhoea, can be a common travel-related disease, especially when travelling to developing countries.

 There is no vaccine to prevent Bali belly, but if you do unfortunately catch it, the good news is it’s usually mild and clears up after a couple of days.
 To minimise your chances of getting it, avoid drinking tap water and be careful with where you eat street food.
 Make sure you pack some diarrhoeal medicine, just in case!

-The standard of healthcare facilities in Bali vary quite a bit to what we have here in Australia, so it is important you a prepared before heading off on your trip.
+The standard of healthcare facilities in Bali is generally lower than in Australia, so it is important you are prepared before heading off on your trip.

 - Register your trip with Smart Traveller

 - Make sure you have enough of your regular prescription medicines